- AustraliaNorth AmericaWorld

 How much is platinum worth?

-In 2022 and moving into 2023, the price of platinum is holding around the US$1,000 per ounce mark.
+Throughout 2024, the price of platinum has traded between US$900 and US$1,100 per ounce.
 Although the industry is facing a growing supply deficit, it is also dealing with lagging demand.

-The shortfall in supply is related to COVID-19 lockdowns seen in 2020 and 2021, and more recently Russia's war in Ukraine.
+The shortfall in supply is related to a hangover from COVID-19 lockdowns, Russia's war in Ukraine and ongoing electricity shortages and railway issues in the top platinum producing country South Africa.
 Russia typically ranks as the world’s second largest platinum-producing country.
-Meanwhile, the semiconductor shortage and inflationary pressures worldwide are curbing demand for platinum from the automotive industry.
+Meanwhile, economic pressures worldwide have weighed on demand for platinum from the automotive industry.
+However, the same economic challenges have led to less demand for electric vehicles, which don't require platinum-laden catalytic converters.

 Which is more valuable, gold or platinum?
 Why?